How to Design a PAM Break Glass Process

 Source: Seton.au.net emergency labels

 You see, PAM is all about locking “root” or “admin” credentials up in a hardened vault and tightly controlling access to them so as to increase assurance.
 In fact, when we did an informal survey among security architects as to what was one of the best core defense techniques to protect an organization’s most critical systems from breach, PAM was one of the top solutions mentioned.
 But at the same time,PAM can be difficult to deploy.

 Of course, it would not be good if the local account was abused to get around the normal processes restricting privileged administration to a small number of trusted users, or to give privileged administrators access to systems they hadn’t been cleared for.
 It is important to monitor the PAM break glass accounts closely to ensure their appropriate use.
-Unfortunately, the PAM vendor in this scenario (CyberArk) doesn’t have the capability to be configured to generate an alert every time a specific account is used.
+Unfortunately, not all PAM vendors have the capability to be configured to generate an alert every time a specific account is used.

 If an organization has a mature security information and event management (SIEM) system, it could collect the PAM system logs and make it easy for the security operations center (SOC) or designated staff to monitor the logs for broken glass, so to speak.
 The local accounts could be created using a special naming convention, e.g. “breakglass01” and so on.
 Manual or scripted queries of the logs could produce all events prefixed with the names of these accounts.
 The SIEM system could be configured with a monitoring dashboard, or with rules that correlate events related to the accounts with other context to generate alerts when desired.
 Unfortunately, none of these detective controls operate in anything like real time, as log collection, normalization and aggregation can be a slow process.